Exabyte-io/documentation/docs/index.md

 We enable automation of materials screening processes to make it easier to create leads, set-up and monitor simulations, and analyze the results.
 This [page](/materials/combinatorial-sets.md) contains more information about combinatorial materials sets.

+You can view our upcoming features [here](other/upcoming-features.md) also.

 ## How to get help

 We have support team that is active 24/7 and will do our best to reply to your requests within 24 hours.
 Our support team can be contacted by phone, email, or the web during working hours Pacific Time: